How it works

 Completion of the Challenge

-can complete the Activity during that time, but final submissions of the winning
+Students can complete the Activity during that time, but final submissions of

-class entry must be made no later than December 2, 2013.
+the winning class entry must be made no later than May 8, 2015.

 Submission and Judging

-- Educators will identify the winning video from their classroom or group and submit
+- Educators will identify the winning video from their class/group and submit

 - Judging will be done according to the Judging Score Sheet provided in the activity